 Some important facts:

-As we always say, buy with compassion.
+As we always say: just shop compassionately.
 As little as possible.
 But always vegan, fair and as sustainable as possible.
-That is a given in today's world.
-Therefore, in our guide to ethical and sustainable shopping, we give you the (hopefully) well-known advice:
+Unfortunately, that is not a given in today's world.
+Therefore, in our guide to ethical and sustainable shopping, we give you the (by now hopefully) well-known advice:

 If you still want to shop on Black Friday, then don't give in to the temptation of impulse buying.
 Instead - really not unlike any other day - buy something that you've already been wanting to buy for some time and actually need.
 Of course, if you don’t have as much to spend and you have waited until now because of affordability, we won’t get in your way.